Fonts for Der Spiegel

 FontFabrik also developed a slab serif family based on SpiegelSans and SpiegelSans Condensed.
 When work started on this design in 2016, three upright weights were initially developed – Regular, SemiBold, and Bold – but SpiegelSlab and SpiegelSlab Condensed were soon expanded to eight weights.
 Since 2018, Der Spiegel’s designers have used those families for headlines and subheads throughout the magazine.

 In 2016 – around the same time that Der Spiegel switched from rotogravure to offset printing – the Spiegel Online website underwent a redesign that saw almost all the website’s text displayed with the SpiegelSans fonts.
 Even the body text of each article was set with those, instead of the SpiegelSerif the printed magazine employs.
-When delivering Der Spiegel with all the new SpiegelSans, SpiegelSlab, SpiegelLogoFont, SpiegelSerif Text, and SpiegelSerif Display fonts, LucasFonts provided .WOFF files in addition to .OTFs.
+When delivering Der Spiegel with all the new SpiegelSans, SpiegelSlab, SpiegelLogoFont, SpiegelSerif Text, and SpiegelSerif Display fonts, we provided .WOFF files in addition to .OTFs.

 Each printed issue of Der Spiegel contains unique content, yet the magazine itself remains the same publication every week.
 This also applies to the website – Spiegel Online is Spiegel Online, even though its editors refresh the content continuously.
 A magazine and its staff’s typographic needs change over time, both because of evolution in ideas about visual design and structure, as well as because of technological developments like the introduction of new page-layout software or font-embedding on websites.

 Redesigns respond to changes in fashion.
 A design will only stay fresh for so long.
 Then it needs to be renewed.
 With established publications, changes are typically introduced incrementally.
 Luc(as)’s designs for Der Spiegel are the result of – and an excellent example for – a successful long-term collaboration between a magazine and a font provider.
 His work has helped the face of Der Spiegel’s journalism evolve incrementally for decades.
-Their relationship has been pretty long; Luc(as) was drawing letters from Der Spiegel before he even founded LucasFonts.
+Their relationship has been pretty long; Luc(as) was drawing letters from Der Spiegel before he even founded FontFabrik and LucasFonts.
 This kind of collaboration helped enable subtle design revisions over the years, keeping the evolution of the fonts “within the family.”
 Would SpiegelSerif have been as good a match for the magazine’s other fonts, if they hadn’t come from Luc(as)?